Our Cancer Care Therapist Team

 Julie Ervin, LMT

 Julie is a licensed massage therapist and graduate of the Bancroft School of Massage Therapy.
-She also received training through Tracy Walton & Associates’ Oncology Massage Therapy: Caring for Clients with Cancer intensive course.
+She also received training through Tracy Walton & Associates’ Oncology Massage Therapy: Caring for Clients with Cancer intensive course as well as Hospice Massage training with Irene Smith of Everflowing.
 Julie’s passion is working with clients and caregivers to provide fluid, nurturing and gentle yet effective massage to facilitate positive change in the body and to soothe the mind.
 She has experience in private and public practices, as well as medical settings.
-In addition to massage therapy, Julie is certified in doTERRA Essential Oils’ AromaTouch Technique and is a Reiki Level II practitioner.
+In addition to massage therapy, Julie is certified in doTERRA Essential Oils’ AromaTouch Technique and is a Reiki Master.

 Courtney Hatfield, LMT